jo-pol/MAE-gf/Milanese-Fish.md

 Fish B,S,W means: the number of Bones, the number of Spines and the number of Waves.
 There are two ways of zero waves, noted with "0" and "-" respectively.
 See the picture at the top of this article.

 ### Fish building.
 The general fish scheme looks like the schemes in the picture.
 Of course, other scheme's are possible.
+Please note that an even or odd number of "waves" dictate if a _brick_-matrix is possible.

 ![fish generator][vis_gen]